ecresp1el/cellpose_on_umich_hpc/README_GPU_SETUP.md

-# 🧠 GPU Environment & SLURM Basics — UMich ARC Great Lakes
+# 🧠 GPU Environment & SLURM Basics — UMich ARC Great Lakes (Updated)

-This README documents how to run **Cellpose with GPU acceleration** on the **UMich ARC Great Lakes** cluster.
+This README explains how to **test, verify, and run Cellpose with GPU acceleration** on the **UMich ARC Great Lakes** cluster using the updated scripts.

-It explains:

-- What happens when you request a GPU node
-- How to use SLURM interactively or in batch mode
-- The exact cluster Anaconda module to use
-- How to create and verify two clean Cellpose environments (CPU → GPU)
+It now includes the final working setup from your successful GPU tests (Tesla V100, CUDA 12.8, cu126 wheels).

 ---